TDI: 2 What's this?

 - Marafa Depression (also called Hell’s Kitchen) is a set of sandstone gorges sculpted by the wind and rain.
 It resembles a mini Grand Canyon.

 - Arabuko Nature Reserve is the largest remaining tract of coastal forest in East Africa.
 The reserve is mainly a bird-watching destination.
 Also, several endemics can be found here.
-The forest is a magical place to spend a couple of hours and hide from the coastal heat.
+The forest is a magical place to spend a couple of hours, hiding from the coastal heat.

 8. Lamu